ASzot/rl-utils/README.md

 * `ckpt_append_name`: If True, the run name is appended to the checkpoint folder.
 * `slurm_ignore_nodes: List[str]`: List of Slurm hosts that should be ignored.
 * `proj_dat_add_env_vars: Dict[str, str]`: Mapping `--proj-dat` key to environment variables to export.
 Multiple environment variables are separated by spaces.
+* `eval_sys`: Configuration for the evaluation system.
+More information on this below.

 Variables that are automatically substituted into the commands:
 * `$GROUP_ID`: A unique generated ID assigned to all runs from the command.